NATE CHIVERS - 28.05.2018

 The music industry, and the nature of the music we create, is moving so quickly with developments in technology and the growing power of social media / surrounding media in general.
 What are your thoughts on how recent developments in Western society have effected the creation of new contemporary music, and do you think certain aspects of our discipline have become more or less important / engaging to a modern audience?
 And does this subject have an effect on how you approach composition?

-admit that my self-promotion is lacking, but it's something we definitely need to
+my self-promotion is lacking, but it's something we definitely need

 (SD) The self-promotion point is critical, and it's not just doing it, but how you do it depending on what is considered appealing I guess.